In early 2019 I bought myself a tiny digital camera – the DJI Osmo Pocket.

 The Osmo Pocket is inconspicuous.
 It took a while before anyone noticed what I was doing, not that anyone minded.
 (I shot in HD and recorded all of the live audio via the camera’s built-in microphones).

 The reason the footage is so stable is that the camera uses technology developed for drones.
 Yes, drones – those flying gizmos that so many people find invasive and annoying.
 The story of how drone technology found its way into this tiny camera is a tale of how innovation so often throws up the unexpected.

 One of the biggest challenges with aerial photography is how to keep the camera stable.
 Even in perfect conditions, no flying platform can match the stability of a tripod fixed to the ground.

-Military and search and rescue operators addressed the problem by mounting their cameras in sophisticated 3-axis gimbals – beachball sized devices which allow cameras to pan, tilt and roll in order to stay pointed at a target, even while the aircraft bounces up or down or changes direction.
+Military and search and rescue operators addressed the problem by mounting their cameras in sophisticated 3-axis gimbals – beachball sized devices which allow cameras to pan, tilt and roll in order to stay pointed at a target, even while the aircraft or ship bounces up or down or changes direction.

 The challenge for drone manufacturers was to develop a similar solution, but at a fraction of the size, weight, and cost of the gimbals used in military and S&R helicopters.